stephanie-jones78/learning-git-github/README.md

 ## Merge Conflicts
 Merge conflicts happen when you are merging branches but you or somebody else has made changes to the same items in a file on the same branch.

 >This is a change on the main branch.
+It did not create a merge conflict?